 Be Aware Of These Cold Weather Hazards

 The first hazard to contend with is the cold temperatures.
-Even when dressed for cold weather, freezing temperatures can impact the ability to work safely.
+Even when dressed for working in winter weather, freezing temperatures can impact the ability to work safely.
 Hands can still get cold while wearing gloves.
 Strong winds can increase the chill factor, making the air seem colder than it is.
 Working long shifts in cold weather can cause operators to lose focus.
 Any way you look at it, cold weather does not enhance safety.

 Snow and ice can make working on an aerial lift more dangerous.
 They make the platform slippery.
 They can cause vision problems by getting in eyes or fogging up protective goggles.
 They can also get into tools and equipment, causing them to short out or malfunction.